Internal Award Opportunities

 Other Internal Awards

-Florida High Tech Corridor Matching funds from $10,000 to $150,000 - The mission of The Corridor is to grow high tech industry and innovation through partnerships that support research, marketing, workforce and entrepreneurship.
-USF CONNECT will help you with your application and identifying a good industry match in the private sector to partner.
-The high technology focus areas of The Corridor are based on key strengths of the universities, and include Agrictechnology, Digital Media & Interactive Entertainment, Information Technology, Microelectronics & Nanotechnology, Optics & Photonics, Aviation & Aerospace, Financial Services, Life Sciences & Medical Technologies, Modeling, Simulation & Training, Sustainable Energy.
+Corridor Matching Research Grants - The Florida High Tech Corridor Council is a regional economic development initiative with the mission to grow high tech industry and innovation through partnerships that support research, marketing, workforce, and entrepreneurship.
+The high technology focus areas of this initiative are based on key strengths of universities and include Agricultural Technology, Digital Media & Interactive Entertainment, Information Technology, Microelectronics & Nanotechnology, Optics & Photonics, Aviation & Aerospace, Financial Services, Life Sciences & Medical Technologies, Modeling, Simulation & Training, and Sustainable Energy.
 Funding will require a 2:1 cost match investment (soft/in-kind).
 Check with the Matching Grants Program Director for availability.

 Community Scholars Fellowship - This program supports undergraduate students conducting research that benefits, and is carried out in partnership with community organizations, nonprofits, or local government agencies.
 The program provides a stipend for a student who will carry out at least 150 hours of research over the course of a semester or a summer.
-The program also provides monies for research related expenses and a stipend for the community partner, and if applicable, funding for a faculty "advisor".
+The program also provides funding for research-related expenses and a stipend for the community partner, and if applicable, funding for a faculty "advisor".
 Check on availability on the website and with the contact person(s).